Pat O'Callaghan

-Patrick "Pat" O'Callaghan (28 January 1906 – 1 December 1991) was an Irish athlete and Olympic gold medallist.
+Patrick O'Callaghan (28 January 1906 – 1 December 1991) was an Irish hammer thrower and double Olympic gold medallist.
 He was the first athlete from Ireland to win an Olympic medal under the Irish flag rather than the British flag.
-In sport he then became regarded as one of Ireland's greatest-ever athletes.

 Early and private life

-Pat O'Callaghan was born in the townland of Knockaneroe, near Kanturk, County Cork, on 28 January 1906, the second of three sons born to Paddy O'Callaghan, a farmer, and Jane Healy.
+O'Callaghan was born in the townland of Knockaneroe, near Kanturk, County Cork, on 28 January 1906, the second of three sons born to Paddy O'Callaghan, a farmer, and Jane (née Healy).
 He began his education at the age of two at Derrygalun national school.
-O'Callaghan progressed to secondary school in Kanturk and at the age of fifteen he won a scholarship to the Patrician Academy in Mallow.
-During his year in the Patrician Academy he cycled the 32 mile round trip from Derrygalun every day and he never missed a class.
+O'Callaghan progressed to secondary school in Kanturk and at the age of fifteen, he won a scholarship to the Patrician Academy in Mallow.
+During his year in the Patrician Academy, he cycled the 32 mile round trip from Derrygalun every day and he never missed a class.
 O'Callaghan subsequently studied medicine at the Royal College of Surgeons in Dublin.
-Following his graduation in 1926 he joined the Royal Air Force Medical Service.
-He returned to Ireland in 1928 and set up his own medical practice in Clonmel, County Tipperary where he worked until his retirement in 1984.
+Following his graduation in 1926 as the youngest doctor ever produced by RCSI, he pursued postgraduate studies at University College Cork, then joined the Royal Air Force Medical Service and was stationed at RAF Halton.
+He returned to Ireland in 1928 and set up his own medical practice in Clonmel, County Tipperary, where he worked until his retirement in 1984.
 O'Callaghan was also a renowned field sports practitioner, greyhound trainer and storyteller.
+In 1934, he married Kitty O'Reilly, a native of Clonmel, with whom he had four sons followed by a daughter.
+One of O'Callaghan's sons, Hugh, won twelve Irish national athletics titles (four shot put, four discus, two hammer, one javelin and one decathlon) and three Irish weightlifting titles, setting eight Irish shot put records and three Irish weightlifting records; he was also a successful weightlifting coach in the United States.